noahehall/theBookOfNoah/0current/aws/exams/services/database/dynamodb.md

   - batchGetItem: multiple items
   - query: retrieve items matching sort key expression for specific partition
   - scan: retrieve items across all partitions in table
+- client behavior and configuration
+  - error handling:
+    - 500 errors can be retried, e.g. Provisioned THroughput exceeded (throttling)
+    - 400 errors need to be resolved on the client: e.g. required params missing
+    - batch operations
+      - operate as loops around get/put/delete items
+      - individual requests in the loop which do not complete are returned as such
+        - you can implement your own retry loop with exponential-backoff
+  - tuning retries
+    - set a max number of retries, times and strategies for exponential back-off & jitter

 ### data types